JonnyPickard/vital-dashboard-app-react/README.md

 - The back end would assign a unique ID + meta data etc.
 - The enpoint would allow for duplicate panel names so didn't add validation for unique name.

-Finally in order to view the saved panels list for the test I haven't used the `/v3/lab_tests/` endpoint nor copied its data structure.
+Finally in order to view the saved panels list for the test I didn't use the `/v3/lab_tests/` endpoint or copy its data structure.
 This was mainly because trying to mimic the behavior of this not yet existing endpoint didn't seem like a good use of time.

 ## UX/ Designs